donghyuk0605/street-dreams-ultimate/README.md

 The overlay now features larger logos and bold typography for a more immersive presentation.

+Buttons can use the new **game** variant which applies the `game-button` style for a glossy gradient look.
+It's showcased in the scoreboard overlay and login page.

 ## Tournament System

 A lightweight knockout tournament is now available under the **토너먼트** tab.
 Four teams face off in semi-finals and a final, letting you crown a champion.